ROHIT32767/CLAEKS/Final_presentation.md

 Lets start with the "actions" attribute

-"actions" attribute is a list of actions , where each action contains a name , instanceName along with input and output attributes.
+"actions" attribute is a list of actions , where each action contains a name along with input and output attributes.
 Each input has a name and value

 # HRS Workflow File structure - Links